valhuber/python-rules/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+The project includes:
+* the logic engine that executes the rules
+* the sample database (sqlite, so no db install is required)
+* business logic, both by code an by rules,
+to facilitate comparison
+   * select by-hand vs. rules logic in the `nw_logic/__init__.py` file
+* a test folder that runs various sample transactions

+You can run the programs in the `nw/trans-tests` folder,
+and/or review this readme and the wiki.

 ### Background
-The subject database is an adaption of nw,
+The subject database is an adaption of the Northwind database,
 with a few rollup columns added.
 For those not familiar, this is basically
 Customers, Orders, OrderDetails and Products.

 #### Architecture
-The logic engine is based on sqlalchemy `before_flush` events on
+The logic engine handles sqlalchemy `before_flush` events on
 `Mapped Tables.`  Logging shows which rules execute,
 and you can set breakpoints in formula/constraint/action rules
 expressed in Python.

-Logic does not apply to updates outside
+Logic does not apply to updates outside sqlalchemy,
-sqlalchemy, or to sqlalchemy batch updates or unmapped tables.
+or to sqlalchemy batch updates or unmapped sql updates.

 #### Logic Specifications
 Logic is expressed as spreadsheet-like rules as shown below.